 If you’re ready to write your own résumé and/or CV and you want an easy way to get it done, then my Nurse Résumé Template Bundle is a great tool to help transform your documents.

-What Sections to Include on an NP Resume
+What Sections to Include on an Nurse Practitioner Resume

 Regardless of whether you’re going to craft a resume or CV, there are sections that I recommend for pretty much all nurse practitioners.
 If you are planning to apply for a new job or position as a nurse practitioner, these sections should be included.